-ASN Material Fee (charged in terms 1 & 2):
+ASN Material Fee (charged terms 1 & 2):

-NOTE: this fee is applicable to ASN students who start the ASN program after August 15, 2020.
 Each ASN student will be charged a fee to cover supplies and materials issued or made available to the student to help prepare for successful completion of the NCLEX-RN licensure exam.
 This fee will cover, but is not limited to NCLEX review materials provided online or on paper, supplemental education aids provided online or on paper and any disposable supplies issued to or used by students as part of a nursing course with a lab component.
+The fee will be charged to each student two times in the amount shown.